MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-QuarantineTag.md

 A value for this parameter requires the New-QuarantinePermissions cmdlet.
 Store the results of the New-QuarantinePermissions command in a variable (for example, `$Perms = New-QuarantinePermissions <permissions>`) and then use the variable name (`$Perms`) for this parameter.
 For more information, see [New-QuarantinePermissions](https://docs.microsoft.com/powershell/module/exchange/new-quarantinepermissions).

+Don't use this parameter with the EndUserQuarantinePermissionsValue parameter.

 ```yaml
 Type: QuarantinePermissions
 Parameter Sets: (All)